dkralj/Natours/README.md

 - Added auto-hide to navigation when the user clicks on an item ( using jQuery )
 - Added few links to outside pages

+## Disclaimer##

-# Disclaimer: I did not design the page.
-For any question about using the web page design, contact Jonas Schmedtmann
+I am not the owner of page design.
+For any question about using the page design in commercial purposes, contact Jonas Schmedtmann.